armbian/documentation/docs/User-Guide_Recovery.md

 ## Flashing boot loader

 Sometimes we need to flash boot loader from some other Linux.
-Attache SD card reader with your SD card and proceed this way:
+Attach an SD card reader with your SD card and proceed this way:

 ``` console
 /mnt $ cd